All Episodes

 When he was describing Iran, for example, he said his position was simple.

-He made he made Iran a generous offer.
+He made Iran a generous offer.

 He extended the pledge of full cooperation if they'd suspend their nuclear program.